UX Design · M&S Food

 The problem

-Roughly 20% of all transactions at M&S self-service checkouts required a colleague to step in and assist.
-The root cause: error messages that were unclear, inconsistently designed, and often failed to tell customers what to do next.
+Roughly 20% of all M&S self-service checkout transactions required a colleague to step in and assist.
+The brief was clear: the error messages customers encountered were confusing, inconsistent, and often failed to tell them what to do next.
+With over 40 error states across the SCOTs till system, there was no unified logic governing when each message type should appear, what language it should use, or how urgent it should feel.

 20%of transactions required colleague intervention — many triggered by customers not understanding what an error message was asking them to do